4 Ways to Save for Retirement Without a 401(k)

 Using a health savings account (HSA) to save for retirement might seem like a strange idea.

-But HSAs aren’t just a way to pay for expenses your high-deductible health insurance doesn’t won’t cover.
-They offer great tax advantages, making them a smart way to save for the future, too.
+By definition, HSAs are tax-advantaged accounts for clients under high-deductible health plans.
+Their intention was to be a way to save money to pay for unexpected health expenses.
+But they also offer great tax advantages, making them a smart way to save for the future, too.

 Think of it like a 401(k) for your health.